HDMI: Version 1.3

-HDMI 1.3a was released on November 10, 2006, and had cable and sink modifications for HDMI Type C, source termination recommendations, and removed undershoot and maximum rise/fall time limits.
+HDMI 1.3a was released on November 10, 2006, and had cable and sink modifications for HDMI type C, source termination recommendations, and removed undershoot and maximum rise/fall time limits.
 It also changed CEC capacitance limits, and CEC commands for timer control were brought back in an altered form, with audio control commands added.
 It also added the optional ability to stream SACD in its bitstream DST format rather than uncompressed raw DSD.
+HDMI 1.3a is available to download free of charge, after registration.